duracelltomi/gtm4wp/readme.txt

 = Google AdWords remarketing =

-Google Tag Manager for WordPress can add every dataLayer variable as an AdWords remarketing custom parameter list.
+Google Tag Manager for WordPress can add each dataLayer variable as an AdWords remarketing custom parameter list.
-Using this you can create more sophisticated remarketing lists.
+This enables you to build sophisticated remarketing lists.

 = Blacklist & Whitelist Tag Manager tags and variables =

-To increase security on your website, you can whitelist and blacklist tags and variables.
+To increase security on your website, this plugin has the capability to white- and blacklist tags/variables.
-This means you can disable certain tags from being fired or prevent the use of certain variable types from being used regardless of your current Tag Manager setup.
+You can prevent specific tags from firing or the use of certain variable types regardless of your GTM setup.

 If your Google account is being hacked that is associated with your Google Tag Manager account, an attacker could easily execute malware on your website without accessing its code on your hosting server.

-By blacklisting custom HTML tags and/or custom JavaScript variables for example you can have a more secure Tag Manager container if you do not use those kind of elements.
+By blacklisting custom HTML tags and/or custom JavaScript variables you can secure the Tag Manager container.

 = Integration =

-Google Tag Manager for WordPress can integrate with several popular plugins.
+Google Tag Manager for WordPress integrates with several popular plugins.

-* Contact Form 7: fire an event after a successful form submission
+* Contact Form 7: fire an event upon successful form submission
 * WooCommerce:
 	* Classic e-commerce:
-		* fire event when visitors ads a product to your cart
+		* fire event when visitors adds a product to their cart
-		* include transaction data to be sent to Google/Universal Analytics
+		* capture transaction data to be sent to Google/Universal Analytics
-		* include necessary remarketing tags for Google AdWords Dynamic Remarketing
+		* capture necessary remarketing tags for Google AdWords Dynamic Remarketing
 	* Enhanced e-commerce (beta):
 		*	implementation of [Enhanced E-commerce](https://developers.google.com/tag-manager/enhanced-ecommerce)
 		* Does not include tracking of promotions since WooCommerce does not have such a feature (yet)